Campaigners claim victory after Government backs upskirting law

 The Ministry of Justice announced its support to ban the practice, which sees perpetrators take images under a person’s clothing without their consent, on the eve of a Parliamentary session which could have otherwise seen the Bill sink without trace.

-Upskirting victim Gina Martin, 26, who faced rape threats and abuse after launching her campaign to make it a criminal offence, told the Press Association: “This is obviously great news, and it’s thanks to everyone who’s listened to us along the way.
+Upskirting victim Gina Martin, 26, who faced rape threats and abuse after launching her campaign to make it a criminal offence, said: “This is obviously great news, and it’s thanks to everyone who’s listened to us along the way.

 “I want to hug every woman who has got in touch with me to say it’s happened to them, to say that now – hopefully – we can get access to justice for all victims because the politicians listened.